 Note: Templates updated January 9.

 Congratulations on being selected to deliver your presentation at the 2019 Internet2 Global Summit.
 Please follow these guidelines to make sure it is delivered successfully.
 If you have any questions or cannot comply with these guidelines for any reason, please contact email@example.com as soon as possible.
+NOTE: All speakers should bring dongles to allow use of HDMI connectors, which will be available in each presentation room.

 - Preparing and Submitting your Presentation